 rare PigTrip moment, I was unable to eat, instead trying to rework the

-Pulled Chicken: I'm not generally a pulled chicken guy, but I wanted to give it a shot, including it on visit 4's Fat Cheeks tray.
+Pulled Chicken: I'm not generally a pulled chicken guy, but I wanted to give it a shot, including it on an early visit's Fat Cheeks tray.
 I'm glad I did, because the meat was crispy, tender, juicy and smoky all at the same time.
 There may have been a very light addition of vinegar sauce, but it was the natural chicken juices that kept things moist.
 And though there was less of a maple feel here, there was no lack of flavor, as the chicken was very chickeny and the rub really made itself known.
 This tasted and felt like chicken that just minutes earlier was still on the bone, and that's a good thing.

 Sides have been generally good to very good.

 Pickles and onions: This complimentary tandem on every tray is well prepared, with super thin, super crisp sweet onions and homemade sweet-tart pickles.
+Whitebread was originally included on every tray; now, it's still available gratis upon request.
+For boneless meats, the idea is to create your own sandwich using these ingredients and perhaps a tableside sauce.

 Mac and cheese: Smooth and sharp cheese, small elbows and a sandstorm of rich and crispy cracker crumbs add up to a hearty and very satisfying rendition.